What is Parental Alienation? Discussed by Morris County Divorce Attorneys

-Though alienated children will be unduly negatively influenced by the alienating parent, they will usually insist that the decision to reject the targeted parent is completely theirs alone.
-However, this is usually not the case and becomes clear when they are asked about the reason for their negative feeling toward the alienated parent.
+Though the alienating parent will unduly negatively influence alienated children, they will usually insist that the decision to reject the targeted parent is completely theirs alone.
+However, this is usually not the case and becomes clear when asked about the reason for their negative feeling toward the alienated parent.

-It is very important for divorcing spouses to remember that no matter of how contentious the divorce can become, it is critical that parents keep children as far away from marital conflict as possible in order to avoid possible lasting and damaging emotional consequences for the children as well as legal consequences for the parent.
+It is essential for divorcing spouses to remember that no matter how contentious the divorce can become, parents must keep children as far away from marital conflict as possible to avoid possible lasting and damaging emotional consequences for the children and legal consequences for the parent.

 Contact an Experienced Morristown Divorce Attorney

-At Jacobs Berger, our team of family law attorneys has years of experience in supporting our clients across in Florham Park, Tewksbury, Randolph, Morristown, and across Morris County NJ to combat parental alienation.
+At Jacobs Berger, our team of family law attorneys has years of experience in supporting our clients across Florham Park, Tewksbury, Randolph, Morristown, and across Morris County NJ, to combat parental alienation.